energinet-open-incubator/innersource-collaboration/docs/guidelines/decision_making_policy.md

 However, to ensure code quality and consistency with the goals of Project-Origin, **a pull request can only be merged when it is approved by a [Trusted Committer]**.
 To make sure you fulfill any merging criteria, make sure to consult the [Contribution Guidelines] before creating the pull request.

 ### Creating a Meeting Minutes
-MISSING description of decision proces using the [Meeting Minutes template].
+There are no specific decision processes connected to submitting a meeting minutes pull request.
+Any decision-making processes should be specified by the submitter of the minutes pull request, or by the meeting participants if relevant.
+However, it is good practice as a facilitator to submit the meeting minutes pull request in good time, to allow meeting participants to add any inputs or comments before the upcoming meeting.

 ### Creating a Request for Comments
 While feature requests are used to define specific, smaller ideas, a [Request for Comments] (RFC) is used to suggest broader, more substantial changes, such as new governance structures, new documentation setups, or new formats of bigger functionalities.
+You can learn more about how to submit an RFC in the [Contribution Guidelines].

 Since the RFCs entails more significant changes to the project, it is ultimately up to the working group of Project-Origin to approve an RFC.

 #### _Timeframe_